Understanding the importance of employee motivation

 Upping everyone’s game

 Lastly, don’t discount the value of the general positive vibe produced by motivated employees.
-Their hard work inspires others to similarly achieve.
+Their hard work inspires others to achieve similarly.
 Their dedication to company goals leads colleagues to examine their own commitment.
-And their positive energy oftentimes can’t help but boost the motivation levels of everyone they encounter in the workplace environment.
+And their positive energy often can’t help but boost the motivation levels of everyone they encounter in the workplace environment.